Before we dive into the reports, let’s get familiar with the main dashboard.

 When we name our segments we tend to look at the unique characteristics that the report provides.
 We particularly focus on the following:

-Which you will learn more about in our next section… Deeper dive.
+You will learn more about all of this in our next section… Deeper dive.

-Would you like to try it live?
+Would you like to try it yourself?
 Click here!